maddana/Dbms/noteday6.md

 *Delete
 *Query
 MainFrame is used to store the data.
-And sql is used to mainpulate the data.</p>
+And sql is used to mainpulate the data.
+In the whole world there is only one Mainframe that is IBM </p>
 <br>
 <p>
 Q.1 What is Backend and Frontend process